VNG-Realisatie/nlx/docs/docs/use-nlx/enable-transaction-logs.md

   nlxio/outway:latest
 ```

-There are some key differences in the Docker command compared to the one used to start the outway in [Get started](../../get-started/consume-an-api).
+There are some key differences in the Docker command compared to the one used to start the outway in [Try NLX - consume an API](../try-nlx/consume-an-api.md).

 We will go over them briefly